 Description

-In this groundbreaking work the essayist and critic Adewale Maja-Pearce delivers a mordant verdict on Nigeria’s crisis of democracy.
+In this groundbreaking work, the essayist and critic Adewale Maja-Pearce delivers a mordant verdict on Nigeria’s crisis of democracy.
 A mosaic of ethnic and religious groups, the most populous country in Africa was fabricated by British colonizers at the turn of the twentieth century.
-When Nigerians went to the polls to vote in the 2023 elections, they had experienced a quarter century of democracy, after a similar period of almost unbroken military dictatorship.
-Yet the blessings of self-rule are unclear to many, especially among the more than half of the population living in extreme poverty.
-Buffeted by unemployment, saddled with debt, rent by bandits and Islamic fundamentalists, Nigeria faces the threat of disintegration.
+In the years since its independence in 1960, Nigeria spent an unbroken quarter century as a military dictatorship.
+Yet the blessings of today’s democracy are unclear to many, especially among the more than half of the population living in extreme poverty.
+Buffeted by unemployment, saddled with debt, menaced by bandits and Islamic fundamentalists, Nigeria faces the threat of disintegration.

-Maja-Pearce shows that recent mobilizations against police brutality, sexism and homophobia reveal a powerful undercurrent of discontent, especially among the country’s youth.
-If Nigeria has a future, he shows here, it is in the hands of the youn
+Maja-Pearce shows that recent mobilizations against police brutality, sexism, and homophobia reveal a powerful undercurrent of discontent, especially among the country’s youth.
+If Nigeria has a future, he shows here, it is in the hands of young people unwilling to go on as before.

 Recently viewed products